EVondrus/la-hotel/README.md

 ### Overview of Agile Methodology

-The development of Landskrona Hotel is guided by Agile principles, emphasizing flexibility, continuous improvement, and rapid adaptation to change.
+- The development of Landskrona Hotel is guided by Agile principles, emphasizing flexibility, continuous improvement, and rapid adaptation to change.
 Although not strictly following traditional Agile practices like scheduled sprints or scrums, the development process is inspired by Agile methodologies.

-Rather than using sprints with defined start and end dates, the project focuses on a milestones of the overall deadline.
+- Rather than using sprints with defined start and end dates, the project focuses on a milestones of the overall deadline.
 This straightforward approach prioritizes the development of core functionalities first before expanding to more complex features.

-When encountering bugs or issues, they are recorded as bug issues and added to the backlog.
+- When encountering bugs or issues, they are recorded as bug issues and added to the backlog.
 This allows continuous progress in other areas while periodically revisiting and prioritizing the backlog based on severity and impact.
 This method ensures that development momentum is maintained while systematically addressing and resolving issues.

-User feedback is actively sought and analyzed to identify areas for improvement, ensuring that the product continuously evolves to meet the needs and expectations of its users effectively.
+- User feedback is actively sought and analyzed to identify areas for improvement, ensuring that the product continuously evolves to meet the needs and expectations of its users effectively.

 For details please follow link to: [Github Project board](https://github.com/users/EVondrus/projects/4)

 ### MoSCoW Prioritization

+- Labels were added to user stories to assist with prioritization of tasks.
+- The MoSCoW system involves adding labels for:
+  - MUST HAVE
+  - SHOULD HAVE
+  - COULD HAVE
+  - WON'T HAVE
-Labels were added to user stories to assist with prioritization of tasks.
-The MoSCoW system involves adding labels for MUST HAVE, SHOULD HAVE, COULD HAVE and WON'T HAVE.
-This method assists in ensuring that essential features are completed first, optimizing resource allocation and meeting critical deadlines.
+- This method assists in ensuring that essential features are completed first, optimizing resource allocation and meeting critical deadlines.

 For details please follow link to: [Issues list](https://github.com/EVondrus/la-hotel/issues)